arthurcornelio88/stripe/README.md

 # 3. Activate the virtual environment
 source .venv/bin/activate

+# 4. Activate your Docker System

-# 4. Do everything in one go: init, migrate, populate, fetch, ingest, verify
+# 5. Do everything in one go: init, migrate, populate, fetch, ingest, verify
 make all
 ```
+> If in production, `make all ENV=PROD`.
+It bypasses the Stripe populating with mock data, useful for DEV.
 ---

 #### 🛠️ Option B – Manual Step-by-Step (Full Control)